big-meel/big-meel/README.md

 - 👯 I’m looking to collaborate on interesting and useful applications :handshake:

-- 🤔 I’m looking for help highlighting all the possible career paths that exist for Developers :thinking:
+- 🤔 I’m looking for help charting my career path :thinking:

 - 💬 Ask me about Developers in the Caribbean :grin: